 As another year is coming to an end, it’s time to reflect on the last years’ accomplishments and setbacks.
-What was your proudest moment of 2016?
+What was your proudest moment?
 Was there something you were hoping to accomplish but didn’t get the chance to?
 Is there something you could have done better?
 Where was your biggest area of growth?
-Thinking about the past year allows us the opportunity to set ourselves up for the New Year with a better sense of direction.
-Yes, it’s the time of the year for setting new goals.
-It’s time to create your New Years’ Resolution.
+Thinking about the past year allows us the opportunity to set ourselves up for the year with a better sense of direction.

 While excelling at yoga requires both a physical and mental commitment to unroll your mat regularly, having self-discipline is crucial to success at work, especially so if you work from home.
 The hardest part is showing up and getting started.
 Set goals and create a daily routine to eliminate distraction, build motivation and improve productivity.